samipiit/SeleniumBootcamp/README.md

 ## TODO:
 - Each team is responsible for developing 150 test cases per member
-- At least 10 different web applications should be tested (15 test cases/ea)
+- At least 10 different web applications should be tested
-  - You are welcome to automate all given applications
+  - You are welcome to automate all given applications, in order to reduce the number of tests written, per application.
 - You must test in all 7 available domains (see below)
 - You must develop at least 10 End-to-End test cases for automationpractice.com
   - Take a poke around the account page, checkout page, shopping cart page, etc and try to think of some common production scenarios
 - All teams will be accountable for the entirety of deliverables (test cases) for all active team members

 ## REQUIREMENTS: